 No, they are standard digital JPG files which you can view and edit as you would any digital image.
 We place no restriction on editing, copying or sharing of the images, they are yours to use however you wish.

 We scan thousands of photos every day and try to complete an order within a few days of receiving it, though during busy periods it may take us a little longer.
 If you are in a hurry you can select our express service.

 When do I pay?

+You pay after the scanning is complete.
 On your first order, payment is required prior to us despatching your completed order back to you.
-Subsequent orders are despatched with an invoice,
+Subsequent orders are despatched with an invoice.